OyeD18/OyeD18_sidequest_W3/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
+There was no GenAI used for this project.

 ---